 Program Tuition and Fees

-Tuition and lab fees includes online classroom access, on-site program materials, as well as select meals, and transportation to clinical sites during the face-to-face sessions.
+Tuition and course fees include online classroom access, on-site program materials, as well as select meals, and transportation to clinical sites during the face-to-face sessions.
 Tuition does not include expenses related to travel and lodging during the face-to-face session, text books, and fees required by the college such as one-time application fee, activity fee, construction fee and registration fee.
 Financial aid is not available for students only enrolled in the HTC program.
 Payment plans are available through Oakton Community College.
 Clinical visits may require a health assessment, certain immunizations, and substance abuse testing.
 These requirements may represent an additional program cost to the student.

-- Botany for Gardeners by Brian Capon, 3rd Ed, Timber Press, 2010
+- Botany for Gardeners, by Brian Capon, 3rd Ed, Timber Press, 2010

 - Horticulture As Therapy: Principles and Practice, By Sharon Simson, Martha Straus

 - Second Edition: Horticultural Therapy Methods: Connecting People and Plants in HealthCare, Human Services, and Therapeutic Programs by Rebecca L. Haller and Christine L Capra.

 The following required texts and materials can only be purchased through CBG: